Provisions of the Act include the following:

 Return completed application forms and supporting documents with the fee (cheques payments made payable to MHDC) to one of the Malvern Hills Customer Contact Centres.

-Return completed application forms and supporting documents with the fee (cheques payments made payable to MHDC) to Licensing, Malvern Hills District Council, The Council House, Avenue Road, Malvern, Worcestershire, WR14 3AF.
+Return completed application forms and supporting documents with the fee (cheques payments made payable to MHDC) to Licensing (Malvern Hills), Wyre Forest House, Fine Point Way, Finepoint Way, Kidderminster, Worcestershire, DY11 7WF

 The GOV.UK website - Scrap Metal application for grant/renewal